 Additional measures to authenticate email and validate the message sender are also used to minimize spam and forgeries, including:

-• DomainKeys Identified Mail (DKIM) uses digital fingerprints to identify possible tampering.
+- DomainKeys Identified Mail (DKIM) uses digital signatures to identify possible tampering.

-• Sender Policy Framework (SPF) verifies that email claiming to be from a domain originated from mail hosts that are authorized to send mail for the domain.
+- Sender Policy Framework (SPF) verifies that email claiming to be from a domain originated from servers that are authorized to send mail for that domain.

-• Domain-Based Message Authentication, Reporting and Conformance (DMARC) provides guidance on what to do with messages that fail SPF or DKIM authentication, such as reject or quarantine.
+- Domain-Based Message Authentication, Reporting and Conformance (DMARC) provides guidance on what to do with messages that fail SPF or DKIM authentication, such as reject or quarantine.
 It also allows domain administrators to receive reports listing other detected servers that have been used to send mail for their domain.
+Note that since 2024, major mailbox providers like Google, Yahoo, and Microsoft have required DMARC for bulk senders, making authentication not just a security best practice but a deliverability requirement.

 Anti-Abuse